chiyu144/cwb-weather-poc/readme.md

 #### CWB Weather POC
-- WeHelp Bootcamp 2022 assigned task.
+- WeHelp Bootcamp 2022 assigned task
-- Developed a proof of concept for a Taipei city weather web app within one week, in collaboration with three fellow fullstack trainees.
+- Developed a proof of concept for a Taipei city weather web app within one week, in collaboration with three fellow fullstack trainees
 - This repository is no longer maintained.
 The live demo is available only as a screenshot 🖼

 #### Live Demo (Screenshot only)